hamsternipples/nosedocs/noseblog.md

 I'm kind of a living mushroom trip :)

 [1]: at the time I took them, the only real structure that I had which needed to be rearranged was my structure of how I believed women to be.
 I had been gaining more and more visual capacity the more I used my left hand, and raquel was sort of the peak of my visual capability. when our relationship began to fall apart, I noticed the visual capacity begin to recede and also the functionality of my left side.
-I thought it must have been reduced physical capability because of my sadness, but anyway...
+I thought it must have been reduced physical capability because of my sadness, but anyway... as I rearranged my structure of how I believed women to be, I began to realise that the women that I knew didn't really fit into this structure any more. this caused me to become asexual, and the rest is history.

+### 2019-04-18 21:35 - full moon mushroom meditation

+as I've been experimenting with the mushrooms, I do notice that my body is a whole lot more responsive, and my brain seems quite a bit clearer.. but, watching stars isn't really very fun. my mind wants to be active when I have mushrooms in my system, and stars are really good as a relaxant.

+anyway, I'm going to go out tonight to the full moon and take a pretty legendary dosage.
+I don't really think anything will happen.
+I'm actually sure of it.
+I might get a few visuals and vision upgrade or two, but nothing super substantial considering that has been happening nearly every night now without mushrooms.

+I'm pretty sure that my desire to do it myself is strong enough that the mushrooms respect it (we have a bit of an established relationship now), so it'll be pretty uneventful I'm sure[^1].
+I'll likely get a bit of a new perspective though.

+I was really noticing while watching stars tonight how much I really enjoy being sober. even in difficult circumstances I've really began to feel pretty clearly things I cannot see, and have knowledge and even understanding of things I have not personally experienced.
+I've really come quite a distance and though I'm not fully connected like I want to be, I consider myself to be pretty connected, even though there is no visible evidence of it.

+I plan to just meditate into a good place then just kind of let my mind wander a bit. you can do the same thing too, if you want :)

+peace!

+[1]: I'm also convinced that nosebook has figured out how to neutralise the psilocybin in my stomach or something because there's no way I could eat as many as I did and barely feel anything (I'm feeling pretty sober right now).

 ### 2019-03-12 ??:?? - the power of doubt